A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Methods

-The Voronoi SOM, also an eight-class SOM, enables testing of second- and high-order information from randomized sets of image features.
-Class is determined by the fixed number of Voronoi regions within each realization.
-These range from 12 to 96, in increments of 12.
-Within each realization, region centers are placed in a spatially random manner, unlike the fixed foreground locations in the flags SOM; this provides an additional source of object variance.
-Furthermore, all pixels in a region are allocated a single grayscale intensity drawn from a set of 128 predetermined, equidistant values between 0 and 254.
-Most importantly, the grayscale intensity increases monotonically with area, which is a high-order feature.
-This SOM is representative of clinical images, such as microscopy or histology images, with multiple, positionally independent regions of interest within an image, each having a distinct intensity.
-Like the flags SOM, the Voronoi SOM also allows for testing the ensemble class prevalence, but with feature sets at multiple spatial scales, simultaneously.
-This multi-class ensemble consists of 65536 realizations per class.
-For the analysis of GAN-generated images, post-processing involves region detection to determine class followed by the extraction of region-wise grayscale values.
-To identify region boundaries, each realization is converted to a binary image by thresholding with the largest eigenvalues of the Hessian matrix followed by morphological erosion and skeletonization for further cleaning of boundaries.
-The regions are then identified through flood-filling and fine-tuned via the watershed transform.
+The Voronoi \cite{boots2009spatial} SCM, a four-class SCM, enabled testing of second- and high-order information from randomized sets of image features.
+Each image $I$ can be represented as a union of the set $V$ of Voronoi regions $v_i$ and their edges $e$.
+Here, $i=\{1,2,...,c\}$, where $c\in\{16, 32, 48, 64\}$ represents the cardinality of $V$ within each $I$, as well as the image class.
+Within each $I$, region centers were placed in a spatially random manner, unlike the fixed foreground locations in the flags SCM; this provided an additional source of object variance.
+Edges $e$ were set to an intensity level of 0; this enabled robust segmentation of $e$ and $v_i$ from a given $I$.
+All pixels in a $v_i$ were allocated a single grayscale value $g$ drawn from a set of 64 predetermined, equidistant values between 8 and 255.
+Most importantly, the grayscale value increased monotonically with area, which is a high-order feature:

+where $\rho$ is Spearman rank-order correlation coefficient.
+In case of the \textit{unshaded} Voronoi experiment (see Sec.3.2), all regions $v_i$ were set to a grayscale value of 255.
+The Voronoi SCM is representative of images with multiple, positionally independent regions of interest within an image, each having a distinct intensity, e.g., histology images.
+The Voronoi SCM also allowed for testing the ensemble class prevalence, but with feature sets at multiple spatial scales, simultaneously.
+For the analysis of generated images, post-processing involved identification of the edges $e$, by thresholding each $I$ against an intensity level of 64 for the unshaded Voronoi, or via Sauvola thresholding for the shaded Voronoi, followed by skeletonization.
+The skeleton was then employed for detecting $v_i$, which in turn determined $c$ and enabled the extraction of region-wise values of $g$.
 It is noted that although this method of region detection is not perfect, it is still sufficiently robust for the experiments proposed.
+Calibration of this method on the training data predicted the mean detected number of regions exactly, with standard deviations of 0.1, 0.3, 0.4 and 0.6 for the four classes sequentially.